open-ug/gopq-crypto/README.md

 # Golang Post-Quantum Cryptography

-`gopq` is a Go library that implements post-quantum cryptographic algorithms.
+`gopq-crypto` is a Go library that implements post-quantum cryptographic algorithms.

 ## Algorithms